pjmartinkus/College_Basketball/Notebooks/markdown/Post Tournament Evaluation and Metrics.md

 ### How did the Bracket Perform this Year?

-To start off with, I'm excited to say that the bracket successfully predicted the winner for the third time out of four years.
-It's honestly incredible how frequently this bracket has predicted the winner even if you account for some favorites winning it over the last few years and I honestly don't expect this trend to continue.

-Overall, it was a pretty average year as far as the metrics go.
-The overall accuracy and adjusted accuracy were down compared to previous seasons, but the upset precision and recall metrics were overall slightly up.
-This is mostly due to there being more upsets than previous seasons, so I think it's fair to say that the model actually was better than previous years, but the frequent number of upsets caused overall accuracy to be lower in spite of that.
+Unfortunately, it was somewhat of an off year for this project, though that can partially be explained by the unusual number and unexpectedness of the upsets this year.
+The overall accuracy, precision and recall were down compared to most previous year.
+However, the adjusted metrics, which account for games where my selected winner wasn't even present aren't too bad, which I think speaks to how this tournament had some shocking early upsets that shaped the rest of the tournament.

 Unfortunately, I haven't found much time to make many improvements for next year, but I'm looking forward to seeing how the bracket performs next tournament.